gumaerc-testorg/18.s096-iap-2023/content/pages/syllabus.md

 This class covers a coherent approach to matrix calculus showing techniques that allow you to think of a matrix holistically (not just as an array of scalars), generalize and compute derivatives of important matrix factorizations and many other complicated-looking operations, and understand how differentiation formulas must be reimagined in large-scale computing.
 We will discuss reverse/adjoint/backpropagation differentiation, custom vector-Jacobian products, and how modern automatic differentiation is more computer science than calculus (it is neither symbolic formulas nor finite differences).

+## Lecture Notes

+There is no required textbook for this course, but a {{% resource_link "b67b8d11-1918-467a-bb76-1cfdb8289174" "complete set of lecture notes" %}} is provided.
+The lecture notes were prepared by Paige Bright under the guidance of Professors Edelman and Johnson.
+The notes are also available on [arXiv.org](https://arxiv.org/abs/2501.14787), along with any updates and citing information.

 ## Topics

 Here are some of the topics covered: